By Casey Reid 1 min read

 Choosing the Right Format and Variants

 While Texas Hold'em is the most popular choice for home games, other variants like Omaha, Seven-Card Stud, or Razz can add variety and challenge.
 When organising a game, consider factors such as the skill level of participants, equipment availability, and preferred pace of play.
 For beginners, Texas Hold'em Rules provide a straightforward entry point, with clear hand rankings and betting structures.
-More experienced players may enjoy the complexity of Omaha Hi-Lo or mixed games.
+More experienced players may enjoy the complexity of Omaha Hi-Lo or Mixed Games.
 Establishing the format beforehand ensures all players understand the rules and expectations.

 Setting Up a Friendly yet Competitive Environment